 Accelerating psychological safety and creative thinking

-Enabling people to optimize their natural talents and strengths
+Enabling people to optimize their natural strengths

-Having worked in the positive psychology and strengths-based talent management area for over 20 years, including co-founding and leading Strengthscope® for 13 years, I have seen many of the most successful organizations around the world benefitting from a strengths-based people management strategy.
+Having worked in the strengths-based talent management area for over 20 years, including co-founding and leading Strengthscope® for 13 years, I have seen many of the most successful organizations around the world benefitting from a strengths-based people management strategy.
 To learn more about how to integrate a strengths-based approach into the DNA of your organization, you can read my paper on the topic in the Strategic HR Review or get yourself a copy of my book, Optimize Your Strengths.

 Building resilience and psychological fitness